lisamelton/video_transcoding/README.md

 I use the default settings.
 That's why they're the defaults.

-I never use the `--crop detect` function of `transcode-video` because I don't trust either `HandBrakeCLI` or `mplayer` to always get it right without supervision.
+I never use the `--crop detect` function of `transcode-video` because I don't trust either `HandBrakeCLI` or `ffmpeg` to always get it right without supervision.
 Instead, I use the separate `detect-crop` tool before transcoding to manually review and apply the best crop values.

 I let `transcode-video` automatically burn any forced subtitles into the output video track when the "forced" flag is enabled in the original.